 - Music Map Samples: A slideshow of two sample music maps for use with the lesson “Analyzing a Brazilian Song.”

 - Song Lyrics

-The two versions of “Que Bloco é Esse?” are available here:
+One version of “Que Bloco é Esse?” is available here:

 It may be helpful for students to have colored pencils or markers to make their music maps.